JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 ### Restoring Build History After ID Change

 To identify a build configuration in a project based on the portable DSL, TeamCity uses the [ID](#id-or-name) assigned to this build configuration in the DSL.
 We recommend keeping this ID constant, so the changes made in the DSL code are consistently applied to the respective build configuration in TeamCity.

-However, if you need to modify the build configuration ID in the DSL, note that for TeamCity this modification will look like if the configuration with the previous ID was deleted and a new configuration with the new ID was created.
-As a result of this change, the build configuration will not contain the builds' history anymore.
-Even so, TeamCity keeps the history of builds for 5 days until [cleaning it up](teamcity-data-clean-up.md), and the history can still be restored during this period.
+However, if you modify the build configuration ID in the DSL, note that for TeamCity this modification will look as if the configuration with the previous ID was deleted and a new configuration with the new ID was created with a single commit.
+In this case, TeamCity will automatically attach the builds' history to the build configuration with the new ID and will create an entry for this action in [the server log](teamcity-monitoring-and-diagnostics.md#Server+Logs).

+If you use two commits to modify the build configuration ID — one to delete the configuration with the previous ID and another to add the build configuration with the new ID — the new build configuration will not contain the builds' history anymore.
+TeamCity will keep the history of builds for 5 days until [cleaning it up](teamcity-data-clean-up.md), and the history can still be restored manually during this period.

-To restore the builds' history after changing the build configuration ID, go to the __Build Configuration Settings__ of the build configuration whose ID was changed, open the __Actions__ menu, and click __Attach build history__.
+To manually restore the builds' history after changing the build configuration ID, go to the __Build Configuration Settings__ of the build configuration whose ID was changed, open the __Actions__ menu, and click __Attach build history__.
 You will be redirected to the __Attach Build History__ tab.
 Select the detached build history and click __Attach__.

 <tip>

-If you are not sure what build history to select, you can look at the __Build Results__ page of the last build in this history.
+If you are not sure which build history to select, you can look at the __Build Results__ page of the last build in this history.

 </tip>